mattaschmann/home-game/README.md

 - You can add a player from scratch or reuse names from past games.
 - Buy-ins and final stacks use dollar amounts and the app calculates totals automatically.
 - The settlement section compares total buy-ins against total stacks to show whether the game is balanced.
+- Tap the session name in the header to rename it; the name persists locally, syncs via Firebase collaboration, and is used in share dialogs/browser titles.
+- Click a player's name to open Player Settings where you can rename them or add a Venmo handle that syncs and powers settlement links.
 - Optional Firebase collaboration mode can sync a shared session through a URL that contains base64-url encoded Firebase config + session id metadata.

 ## Firebase collaboration (optional)